 Figure 2 UGA greenhouses

-We will also install renewable energy sources (such as solar panels and wind turbines etc) on greenhouses to form a smart Microgrid with the goal of achieving Net-Zero-Cost (NZC).
+We propose to install renewable energy sources (such as solar panels and wind turbines etc) on greenhouses to form a smart Microgrid with the goal of achieving Net-Zero-Cost (NZC).
 The renewable energy sources (such as solar panel arrays) serve the primary energy source; while the energy storage and main grid will be used as the secondary.
 The Microgrid will monitor, predict and control the load, demand and storage based on the weather conditions, crop growth needs and electricity pricing signals.
 For scalability and resiliency, the decentralized energy management, optimization and control methods will be developed, without relying on a centralized control center.
 The ultimate goal of the greenhouse Microgrid would be the standalone autonomous operation with minimal energy cost and result the sustainable crop growth, energy and environment.

 Figure 3 Illustration of Microgrid Architecture and Elements